RSE-102/Lecture-Material/README.md

 ### Day 5: Misc and wrap up

-- 09:00-10:30: Technical writing, versioning, licenses, and more
+- 09:00-10:30: Misc: Versioning, licenses, and more
 - 11:00-12:30: Finish all your exercises or start applying things on your project

 ### Reflection day

 - 13:00-17:00: How did you apply the newly learned skills in your work?
 Which problems did you face?
 Each participant should prepare a 5-10 minutes presentation.
-There is enough time for in-depth discussions.

 ## History